mantidproject/mantid/docs/source/release/v3.7.0/framework.rst

 - This release saw the introduction of the StructuredDetector.
 This change has reduced load times via LoadInstrument from ~10minutes down to ~0.5seconds for the prospective ESS LOKI instrument.
   For more information on how to generate a StructuredDetector based instrument follow this `link <http://docs.mantidproject.org/nightly/concepts/InstrumentDefinitionFile.html#creating-structured-irregular-geometry-detectors>`_
+- The destructors for ConvexPolygon and Quadrilateral objects are now faster, especially on Linux.

 CurveFitting
 ------------